python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

 Dev facing documentation
 ------------------------
 We adhere to the `CSI`_ standard.
-Again, remember, this documentation is not fully implemented in the project, yet.
-We still ask you to add it to your code changes and this way, we will slowly document the whole project this way.
+This documentation is not fully implemented in the project, yet, but new code changes should comply with the `CSI` standard.
 The idea behind this is to make it very easy for you/a random maintainer or even a totally foreign person to drop anywhere into the code and more or less immediately understand what a particular line does.
-This will make it easier for new or old devs who are out of the loop to make relevant changes if said lines don't do what they are supposed to.
-Even though implementing this will mean a lot of comments, we still believe in it being a very meaningful addition to our project.
+This will make it easier for new to make relevant changes if said lines don't do what they are supposed to.